COST-ELTeC/ELTeC-por/level2/README.md

 Please use the following references to PALAVRAS and PALAVRAS-NER if you use the material:
 * Bick, Eckhard.
 2014.
 PALAVRAS, a Constraint Grammar-based Parsing System for Portuguese.
 In: Tony Berber Sardinha & Thelma de Lurdes São Bento Ferreira (eds.): *Working with Portuguese Corpora*, pp 279-302.
 London/New York: Bloomsbury Academic.
-* Bick, Echkard 2006.
+* Bick, Echkard.
+2006.
 Functional Aspects in Portuguese NER.
 In Renata Vieira, Paulo Quaresma, M. da Graça Volpe Nunes, Nuno J. Mamede, Cláudia Oliveira, and Carmelita M. Dias, editors, *Computational Processing of the Portuguese Language: 7th International Workshop*, PROPOR 2006.
 Itatiaia, Brazil, May 2006 (PROPOR'2006), pages 80–89.
 Springer Verlag.